cugos/qgisworkshop_org/docs/source/workshop/pyqt.rst

 Examples
 ---------

-Below is an example of a Qt XML design and a PyQt module.
+Below are two examples: The first is an Qt XML design and the second is a PyQt module.

 The XML schema is defining the layout of the graphical user interface (GUI).
+It was created using Qt Designer, a program that helps us build graphical user interfaces (GUIs) with drag-and-drop widgets.
+The widgets are then saved into an XML schema.
 Remember that XML, like HTML, is a language that defines data structure but not function.
-The PyQt module example below the XML source was produced using some helpful tools that we will be talking about later:

-    * QT Designer: helps build GUIs with drop-and-drag widgets.
-The widget layouts are saved in an XML schema.

-    * pyuic4: A Python script that compiles the QT Designer XML layouts into a Python module

 Example of QT Designer XML structure::